nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Shine ignored this as he had ignored Pat himself ever since the dance.
 He found a cue stick and an empty table and proceeded to amuse himself solitaire.
 He had hardly racked'em-up when Bubber appeared at his side.

-"Come 'eh," Bubber said, "Come listen to this."
+"Come &rsquo;eh," Bubber said, "Come listen to this."
 And Joshua Jones went and listened.

 ::: small-break
 :::

 Pat was proclaiming to all his friends in the game room:

 "Yassir.
 Fair and square, that's Henry Patmore.
 Anything you do for him, he's gonna do for you.
 Good or bad, don't make no difference.
 You know what the man says---as ye sow so shall ye reap.
 You see me go---I'll see you go.
 You put it on me, I'll put it on you.
 Sooner or later.
 Don't make no difference---sooner or later, thass all.
 Five years ago, I tell y', this dickty---dickty, mind y'---put it on me, see?
 Cost me damn near all I had.
 Ten thousand Got-damm dollars.
 Cost me that to stay out o' jail.
 Yassir---ten thousand berries.
 Well---thass aw right.
 Jes' go up on Court Avenue and look at his house now.
 Huh.
 Thought I'd forgot it, see?
-So damn smart, movin' in 'mongst d' fays.
+So damn smart, movin' in &rsquo;mongst d' fays.
 Fay nigger.
-Movin' in 'mongst d' white folks.
-Well, d' white folks sho' give 'im a welcome.
+Movin' in &rsquo;mongst d' white folks.
+Well, d' white folks sho' give &rsquo;im a welcome.
 Jes' go up on Court Avenue and see what d' white folks done.
 White folks.
 Yea.
 Henry Patmore---white folks.
 Hah!---damn if this ain't d' first time in my life I ever passed for white."

 The players were giving Patmore only divided attention.
 They had heard such proclamations before, and no particular example of any of Pat's special excellences could be expected wholly to detract them from their game.
 But at this moment the dealer, who was still standing, caught sight of Shine looming in the doorway; and the dealer became fixed as suddenly as a figure in a cinema when the projector abruptly stops; fixed in the act of dealing, with his thumb at his lip and the deck in his hand, his eyes wide, set, unmoving.